Thames Valley Air Ambulance

 The Thames Valley Air Ambulance (TVAA), previously the Thames Valley and Chiltern Air Ambulance, is an organisation providing emergency medical services through the provision of a helicopter-based air ambulance covering the counties of Berkshire, Buckinghamshire and Oxfordshire in the South East England region.

 Operations

-The charity's helicopter, which is night-capable, is a Eurocopter EC135 operating between 7 am and 2 am.
+The charity's helicopter, which is night-capable, is a Eurocopter EC135, registered G-TVLY, operating between 7 am and 2 am.

 It is based at RAF Benson – roughly halfway between Oxford and Reading – with two pilots and a medical team.
 It also operates five emergency response vehicles (ERV), which, like the helicopter, carries a doctor and paramedic.